andyyu8588/tempo/README.md

-### tempo
+# Tempo

+Take a break from work and exercise to regain your tempo! - Application for working out at the desk

+## Setup (for windows)

-In /app, run
+In `/app`, run

-npm i
+`npm i
 ng build --prod=true
-npm run package-win
+npm run package-win`

-The executable application should be in /app/release-builds
+You can find the executable application in `/app/release-builds`